Ticker

 6/recent/ticker-posts

-TOP 12 SIMPLE AND EFFECTIVE TIPS FOR BETTER DIGESTIVE HEALTH
+TOP 12 EASY AND SMART TIPS TO IMPROVE DIGESTIVE HEALTH

-The following are the best and easy digestive health tips for ensuring good digestion and good overall health.
+The following are the best and easy-to-follow digestive health tips for ensuring good digestion and good overall health.
 Let's dive into the subject right away.

 1. Eat a gut-friendly nutritious diet

-Eating a balanced and nutritious diet that includes whole grains, fruits, and vegetables, with lean proteins and low-fat dairy products will help the digestive system to work optimally, reducing the risk of developing digestive diseases such as constipation, diarrhea, and GERD.
+Eating a balanced and nutritious diet to include whole grains, fruits, and vegetables, with lean proteins and low-fat dairy products, will help the digestive system to work optimally, help in reducing the risk of developing diseases relating to digestive tract such as constipation, diarrhea, and GERD.

 The best gut-friendly foods include chia seeds, fennel, kombucha, kefir, papaya, tempeh, miso, almonds, olive oil, beets, kimchi, ginger, etc. These are the best foods to optimize digestion.
-Fruits low in fructose such as oranges, grapefruit, bananas, berries, etc., stimulate the growth of good bacteria in the gut.
+Fruits that are low in fructose such as oranges, grapefruit, bananas, berries, etc., help in stimulating the growth of good bacteria in the gut.

-Foods with a good source of fiber include beans, dried peas, lentils, nuts, seeds, dried fruits such as raisins and prunes, foods made with whole grains, fruits such as apples with skin, pears with skin, green peas, broccoli, white potatoes, etc.
+Good sources of fiber-rich foods include beans, dried peas, lentils, nuts, seeds, dried fruits such as raisins and prunes, foods made with whole grains, fruits such as apples with skin, pears with skin, green peas, broccoli, white potatoes, etc.

 2. Avoid foods that trigger digestive problems